Shared Services Canada System Maintenance Notice

 Canada and the UK have a long history of mutually beneficial trade and investment relations.
 Canada exports and invests more in the UK, than in any other EU member.
 Similarly, the UK exports and invests more in Canada than any other EU member invests.
 Both countries wish to maintain and enhance these relations in their mutual self-interest.
 The Government of Canada has committed itself to a “seamless transition,” whatever the outcome of Brexit.

 The knowledge synthesis project considered the implications for existing trade relations between the UK and Canada after Brexit.
-The report provides an analysis regarding the position of the UK under relevant UK and EU international agreements with Canada, and focus on what would be required, both at the international level and domestically, in order to maintain the status quo and ensure a seamless transition.
+The report provides an analysis regarding the position of the UK under relevant UK and EU international agreements with Canada, and focuses on what would be required, both at the international level and domestically, in order to maintain the status quo and ensure a seamless transition.
 It distinguishes between three scenarios:

 - a Withdrawal Agreement;